hack2skill/gen-ai-rush-buildathon/README.md

 ## Step-by-Step Code Execution Instructions:
-  This Section must contain a set of instructions required to clone and run the prototype so that it can be tested and deeply analyzed
+  thereis a drive lnk is been shared , upon opening it you will be able to see two folders server and client whereas the server is backend files which validate urls and client contains the react files

 ## What I Learned:
-   Write about the biggest learning you had while developing the prototype